 - □ Obtain and check equipment and information (maps, forms, communications, reports, monitors, safety, and breathing equipment) - □ Confirm communication links. - ☐ Monitor closest downwind public location or residence. - Monitor environment for adverse effects. - ☐ Record all readings on the Air Monitoring Log provided. - ☐ Report all readings at established intervals to the Public Safety Group Supervisor. - ☐ For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching the following levels: 10% LEL or 10 ppm H2S. - ☐ Prepare Mobile Monitoring Plan. - ☐ If walking the pipeline right-of-way, walk separately with the wind, staying within visual contact and calling distance.
-As the lead responder monitors for H2S, the backup responder will maintain communication and be prepared to rescue: and - □ SO2 monitoring equipment will be called out as required. - ☐ Document activities using the ICS 214 Activity Log. - ☐ Assist with post-incident activities. - ☐ Monitor H2S and LEL concentrations along the edge of the EPZ to determine if sheltering and/or evacuation criteria has been met beyond the EPZ.
+As the lead responder monitors for H2S, the backup responder will maintain communication and be prepared to rescue; and - □ SO2 monitoring equipment will be called out as required. - ☐ Document activities using the ICS 214 Activity Log. - ☐ Assist with post-incident activities.